YasminFaghir/MICB475_24W1_Team_10/meeting_agenda.md

 - Outline research objectives for the proposal.
 - Prepare the outline of the proposal.
 - Prepare & finalize the dataset for analysis, ensuring that it is processed correctly.
+- Describe and explain the processing of dataset (# of reads, how it was cleaned).
 - Ensure all necessary files are prepared for R processing before proceeding with analysis.